omkargade04/stratex-backend/README.md

    `npm run dev`
 ```

-8. Open `http://localhost:5000` on your browser to view the project locally
+8. Run `http://localhost:5000` on your local API tester such as Postman or Thunder to test the endpoints

 ## Documentation